AzizMez/ML_Urban_Analysis_Grad/README.md

 > **Note**: *This was originally an interactive map (viewable in HTML only).
 Static image shown below.*

 ![Interactive Map 7](interactive_map_7.png)
-and west sides of Chicago, with areas of low infant mortality interspersed.
-Another mapping of the per capita income variable displays that the lowest average incomes in community areas roughly line up with the highest infant mortality rates.
-Of course this isn’t terribly surprising since unfortunately those lower income Chicagoans likely have less access to healthcare in general.
-The highest per capita incomes are people living downtown, where infant mortality falls in the second lowest quartile range of infant mortality.
-The mapping of our unemployment rate indicator shows the highest unemployment rates in the center of the map, in an area we haven’t discussed yet.
-Areas with higher infant mortality rates have above average rates of unemployment as well, but don’t appear to affect it in a perfectly graphed way.

 ![](README_GitHubReady_FINAL_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

 > **Note**: *This was originally an interactive map (viewable in HTML